fbc101/PennCourseChromeExtension/TEMPLATE-2.md

 ### Collaboration and Task Allocation

-_[Select a Leader, who will make final decisions on the vision of the project; and a Manager, who will oversee the project management and ensure all team members have everything they need to contribute effectively.
-List the remaining team members and their roles.]_

-- **Leader:** [Name]
-- **Manager:** [Name]
+- **Leader:** Franci Branda-Chen.
+Makes the last decision about a feature or conflict.
+- **Manager:** Eshaan Chichula.
+Oversees and keeps track that the other teammates are not blocked in something.
-- **Remaining Team Members:** [Name 1, Name 2, [Name 3]]
+- **Remaining Team Members:** Jake G. M., Matt Fu.
+Everyone will work on the UI/Backend.

-_[Provide a brief overview of what each team member will work on.
-How will you collaborate on this project?
-What tools or platforms will you use to communicate and share code?]_

 ### Risks and Mitigation